 For those brave souls still reading this, let us proceed together, hand-in-hand, brains and hearts open, spirits engaged, judgments suspended, and our humor available for sudden unexpected emergencies.

 Let's dispense with Philosophy 101 (you have already passed the course by opening this website) and get to the Final Exam, otherwise known as "The Meaning Of It All," followed by death and then whatever your cosmology permits.

-We all have slightly differing answers, depending on many factors over which we have had no control (that is, is it all simply intellectual sophistry and snobbish banter?
+We all have slightly differing answers, depending on many factors over which we have had no control.
+That is to say, is it all simply intellectual sophistry and snobbish banter?
 Perhaps.
-Do you have a better use for your time?
+And further, do you have a better use for your time?